uyuni-project/uyuni-docs/CONTRIBUTING.md

 task validate:revdate
 ```

-This command needs [uv](https://docs.astral.sh/uv/) on your computer.
-If you do
+This command uses [uv](https://docs.astral.sh/uv/) if you have it, and `python3`
-not have uv, use a container instead:
+if you do not.
+If you have neither, use a container:

 ```bash
 task container:validate:revdate